jqueuniet/netbox-go/apiv4_2/docs/WritableCircuitRequest.md

 ### NewWritableCircuitRequest

-`func NewWritableCircuitRequest(cid string, provider BriefProviderRequest, type_ BriefCircuitTypeRequest, ) *WritableCircuitRequest`
+`func NewWritableCircuitRequest(cid string, provider BriefCircuitRequestProvider, type_ CircuitRequestType, ) *WritableCircuitRequest`

 NewWritableCircuitRequest instantiates a new WritableCircuitRequest object This constructor will assign default values to properties that have it defined,